From: "Dr. Dale" <

 the natural environment.
 He still follows the basic nomadic

 family patterns of the other "great apes".
-As such, he still
+As such,

 has, in effect, "one foot" in the animal world of pure